 Blue Tiger shrimp are not picky eaters.
 On the contrary, they are pretty aggressive eaters.

-Like most freshwater shrimp, Blue Tiger shrimp are scavengers and omnivore.
+Like most freshwater shrimp, Blue Tiger shrimp are scavengers and omnivores.
 They will eat just about any food they manage to find.
 Therefore, in a well-established aquarium, your blue tigers will hunt find enough supply of food (algae and biofilm) by themselves.

-Expect them to feast their way through algae wafers, blanched zucchini, zucumber, lettuce, carrots, and spinach.
+Expect them to feast their way through algae wafers, blanched zucchini, cucumbers, lettuce, carrots, and spinach.
 They are also good at eating mosquito larvae.

 Important: It is very easy to feed shrimp and even easier to overfeed.
 I will not get tired of repeating that overfeeding shrimp is the guaranteed way to kill them.
 That is why, if you are new to this hobby, you should NEVER forget this rule.